howard-haowen/blog.ai/_posts/2021-07-17-StackEdit-makes-blogging-in-Markdown-easy-peasy.md

 `[StackEdit-snapshot.png](https://github.com/howard-haowen/blog.ai/blob/master/images/StackEdit-snapshot.png "StackEdit-snapshot.png")`

-Then to display the image, you just need to add an exclamation mark at the beginning and replace `master` with `raw`, like this:
+Then to display the image, you just need to add an exclamation mark at the beginning and replace `blob` with `raw`, like this:

 `![StackEdit-snapshot.png](https://github.com/howard-haowen/blog.ai/raw/master/images/StackEdit-snapshot.png "StackEdit-snapshot.png")`